Chaetodon ulietensis: Description and systematics

 These fish can reach a size of 15 cm.
 They are white with vertical thin black lines down the body and two dark saddles on the fore and hind back, which softly grade into the background colour caudal gradient.
 Immediately after the hind quarter saddle, the body and tail is bright yellow with a black spot on the caudal peduncle.
 The dorsal fin has a streak of yellow from the crown of the head to the tail.
 Like most of its relatives, this species displays a black eye band like a mask.
 As in most butterflyfish, the Pacific double-saddle butterflyfish is prone to blanching at night and when startled.

-It belongs to the large subgenus Rabdophorus which might warrant recognition as a distinct genus.
-In this group, the closest relative of this particular species is the similar-looking black-wedged butterflyfish, C. falcula.
-Other fairly close relatives are the quite differently-shaped but similarly-coloured lined (C. lineolatus) and spot-naped butterflyfishes (C. oxycephalus), while the blue-cheeked butterflyfish (C. semilarvatus) seems to be a far more basal lineage relative to all of these.
-The vertical lines are present in all of these, while a white body with yellow behind and black on back and caudal peduncle are only shared among the four less ancient species.
+C. ulietensis belongs to the large subgenus Rabdophorus, which might warrant recognition as a distinct genus.
+In this group, it is sister to the similar-looking black-wedged butterflyfish, C. falcula.
+Other fairly close relatives are the quite differently-shaped but similarly-coloured lined (C. lineolatus) and spot-naped butterflyfishes (C. oxycephalus), while the blue-cheeked butterflyfish (C. semilarvatus) is the sister species to all of these.
+Vertical lines are present in all of these species, while a white body with yellow behind and black on back and caudal peduncle are shared by all but C. semilarvatus.